 After only four months of a decidedly minimalistic gym schedule — exercising as infrequently as once every 14-21 days! — my strength significantly increased, roughly 75% across the board.
 My chest press (bench press) strength has actually doubled.
 Doubled strength is a satisfying accomplishment, I gotta say.
 The only thing about my technique that was unusual was that my 20-minute sessions were certainly intense!
 I did my exercises to full, quivering failure each time, thoroughly exhausting the muscles with continuous loading at the highest weight I could possibly keep in the air for two minutes.
 This is high intensity training (HIT), as taught by McGuff and Little.

 I was not a beginner when I started, and this was not low-hanging fruit that I picked.
 I am sort of an athlete, and I was already quite active and non-weak when I started this new approach.
 I had been tinkering with weight training off and on for years.
 It felt really strange — and yet good! — to stay away from the gym for up to three weeks at a time.
 It seemed almost impossible that it could work.

 And yet I have never seen an increase like this!
 Less really was more … for me.

-One of the strongest criticisms of the original version of this article was that I was exaggerating, and in fact I changed the title from “less is more” to “less is not less” in the days after publication.
+One of the strongest criticisms of the original version of this article was that I was exaggerating, and in fact I changed the title from “less is more” to “less is not less” in the days after publication (and then eventually I half back-tracked to the play on words, “less is more than enough”).
 Critics were correct that the evidence doesn’t really support my original, more sensational title.
 And yet now, ironically, I appear to actually be an example of “less is more.”
 I suspect that I have an unusually slow recovery time, and that higher training frequency for me is particularly counter-productive.